-The Nissan Juke’s interior is vastly improved, but it doesn’t feel as solidly built as rivals’.
+The Nissan Juke’s interior doesn’t feel as solidly built as rivals’.
 At least connectivity is good

-The second-generation Nissan Juke is clearly recognisable as an evolution of the original compact crossover.
+The second-generation Nissan Juke is instantly recognisable as an evolution of the original compact crossover.
 The car’s slim daytime running lights and oversized headlamps mimic the old version’s, while the pronounced haunches and hidden rear door handles are another nod to the original.
-It’s grown, but the benefit is an interior that is bigger in every direction.

-Based on the same platform as the Renault Clio and Captur, the new Nissan Juke shares plenty of common parts with its French friends.
-The Captur is more intelligently packaged, however, offering things like a sliding rear bench and up to 536 litres of boot space.
+The Juke shares plenty of common parts with its French siblings, the Renault Clio and Renault Captur, because it’s based on the same platform.
+The Captur is more intelligently packaged, offering a sliding rear bench and up to 536 litres of boot space.
 Still, there’s much to like about the Nissan’s interior, including a logically laid-out dashboard and lots of adjustment in the driver’s seat.

-If you go for Tekna trim, you get Nissan’s Advanced Safety Shield.
+You get Nissan’s Advanced Safety Shield if you go for Tekna trim.
 This offers various semi-autonomous features such as the firm’s Intelligent Around View Monitor, adaptive cruise control, autonomous emergency braking, blind spot monitoring and rear cross-traffic alert.
-In Tekna guise, the Juke will take care of the steering, accelerator and brakes, monitoring its surroundings for smooth motorway driving.

 Sat-nav, stereo and infotainment

-The Nissan Juke’s infotainment system isn’t as intuitive or as responsive as the best set-ups in the supermini class, but at least it’s packed with functionality; all but the very cheapest Visia model gets a touchscreen with Apple CarPlay and Android Auto.
+The Nissan Juke’s infotainment system isn’t as intuitive or as responsive as the one found in the Hyundai Kona, but at least it’s packed with functionality; all but the very cheapest Visia model gets a touchscreen with Apple CarPlay and Android Auto.

-We love the Bose Personal Plus Audio System on Tekna and Tekna+ grade cars.
+We love the 10-speaker Bose Personal Plus Audio System on Tekna and Tekna+ grade cars.
 This set-up features speakers set into the front headrests, which means you not only get a much clearer sound, but it’s less harmful to your hearing.
-The quality is really very good, and works well no matter what kind of music, radio or Podcast you like to listen to.
+The quality is excellent, and works well no matter what kind of music, radio or podcast you like to listen to.

 In this review

-- 2Engines, performance and driveNissan’s engineers have tuned the Juke for UK roads, but the engine and gearbox lag behind the best in this class
+- 2Engines, performance and driveNissan’s engineers have tuned the Juke for UK roads, while the petrol hybrid model offers decent performance

-- 4Interior, design and technology - currently readingThe Nissan Juke’s interior is vastly improved, but it doesn’t feel as solidly built as rivals’.
+- 4Interior, design and technology - currently readingThe Nissan Juke’s interior doesn’t feel as solidly built as rivals’.
 At least connectivity is good